ascent12/drm_doc/01_intro.md

 Our first, and probably most simple to understand DRM object is a connector.

-A connector is represents the actual physical connectors on your GPUs.
-So if you have a DVI and HDMI connector on your GPU, they should each have their own DRM connector object.
+A connector represents the actual physical connectors on your GPUs.
+So if you have a DVI and HDMI-A connector on your GPU, they should each have their own DRM connector object.

 One surprising thing about connectors is that the number of them can actually